-If you are buying an SSL Certificate and having a developer 'fit' it for you then this is a fairly simple job which should take about 20 minutes if they are already hosting and managing the site for you and between 30-45 mins if they have to liaise with an unfamiliar hosting provide and gather details and passwords from you to access your website hosting.
+If you are buying an SSL Certificate and having a developer 'fit' it for you then this is a fairly simple job which should take about 20 minutes if they are already hosting and managing the site for you and about 1 hour if they have to liaise with an unfamiliar hosting provider and gather details and passwords from you to access your website hosting.

 Beware Stupid Prices!